Poem: Anxiously Alive

 Mistaking love for lust,

-believing foolishly that breadcrumbs of survival
+believing foolishly that getting fed breadcrumbs of survival

-are acts of trust.
+are acts of building trust.

 I start giving pieces of myself away—